 Night Will Fall

 In 1945 a team of British filmmakers overseen by Alfred Hitchcock went to Germany to document the Nazi death camps.
 Their documentary, German Concentration Camps Factual Survey, was suppressed and then lost for seven decades.
-Night Will Fall, a 2014 documentary directed by Andre Singer chronicles the making of the 1945 film and includes original footage.
-These images are hard to watch, but I think we need to see them, to witness the consequences of autocracy.
+Night Will Fall, a 2014 documentary directed by Andre Singer, chronicles the making of the 1945 film and includes original footage.
+These images are hard to watch, but I think we need to see them, to witness the consequences of fascism.

 The death camp films were suppressed partly because they were thought too graphic for British and American tastes.
 And American tastes had changed almost as fast as superstate enemies revolved in Orwell’s dystopian novel, 1984.
 The Germans, our most recent deadly enemy, had become our friends.
 The Soviet Union, our recent ally, and communism, was now our mortal enemy.

 It is massive, about the size of a small suitcase, with a dark blue padded leather cover now, 70 years later, quite beat up.
 It weighs 25 pounds.
 Throughout our childhoods my brothers and I pulled it out, looked through it, listened to our mother’s war stories.
 The scrapbook is filled with photographs, newspaper clippings, letters, travel paraphernalia and it tells the story of Mom’s two years as an American Red Cross (ARC) “donut girl” in Europe during World War II.
 With a crew of three other women she drove a clubmobile, a truck retrofitted with a kitchen, near the front lines, making and serving coffee and donuts to soldiers of the Third Infantry Division in Italy, France, Germany and Austria.